-If you have something to say or promote (e.g., looking for work or new clients), making a short and simple video should be moved up on your priority list.
+If you have something to say or promote, making a short and simple video for YouTube is a great thing to prioritize.

-When you see how this small business video sample (featured here) draws you in, you’ll want one too.
+When you see how this small business video sample draws you in, you’ll want one too.

 These two reasons should convince you: